-At OptimalBI we have been exploring what you can do with Qlik for a while now, you can find our full coverage here.
+At OptimalBI we have been exploring what you can do with Qlik for a while now.
 Intrigued by what all the fuss was about I decided to investigate.
 The first thing I learned was there is QlikView and Qlik Sense.
 So, my first question was: What’s the difference between them?

 This is the quick version of what I found.

 QlikView vs Qlik Sense (in list form)

 - QlikView is for Guided Analytics; Qlik Sense is for Self-Service Data Discovery

 - Both use the same analysis engine

 - You should run QlikView and Qlik Sense on different servers, according to this post.

 - QlikView will appeal to people who want to play with data, Qlik Sense will appeal to people who have a specific question to answer with data.

 - There isn’t a ‘best one’, they are different tools and do different jobs.

 This is the journey I went through to find that answer.